 FAQ

-How do you collect logs in OpenTelemetry?
+How do you collect logs with OpenTelemetry?

 Logs can be collected via File or Stdout Logs, sent directly to the Collector, depending on your app’s requirements and your preferences.
 Both options have their pros and cons.